borisrepl/boris/README.md

 I'm in the process of transitioning away from PHP and into Ruby.
 I have come to find PHP's lack of a real REPL to be frustrating and was not able to find an existing implementation that was complete.
-Boris weighs in at under 200 lines of (procedural) code.
+Boris weighs in at around 200 lines of (procedural) code.

 ## Usage